ColinKennedy/ways/docs/contributing.rst

 Read through :doc:`descriptors` to get the jist about how Descriptor objects are built as a user.
-There's not much to say about them other than they're an abstraction used to load Plugin Sheets.
+There's not much to say about them other than they're classes used to load Plugin Sheets.
 That way, you can load plugins into Ways from disk, a database, or whatever other method you'd like.

 Other than that, they are not special in any way.
 Everything related to Descriptors is found in the :mod:`ways.base.descriptor` file.
-To see how they're loaded, revisit ways.base.cache.
-In particular, it's good to notice two things in :mod:`ways.base.cache`.
+To see how they're loaded, revisit :mod:`ways.base.cache`.

+In particular, two things in cache.py are interesting to maintainers.

 1. add_search_path is just an alias to add_descriptor.
 The user can add plugins just by giving a filepath or folder and the Descriptor object needed will be built for them.
-Most of the time, that's all you'll need.
+Most of the time, that's all anyone need while using Ways.
 2. add_descriptor and add_plugin both try their best to catch errors before they happen so the user can review any Descriptor or plugins that didn't load.
 For more information on that, check out :doc:`troubleshooting`.